AmrHMorsy/AmrHMorsy.github.io/_posts/2025-09-04-HowIBuiltaVulkanRenderingEngine.md

 </div>
 <br>

-I was enjoying the development journey at that time.
-So far, it was a smooth experience.
-There was no major obstacles being faced, and the features added were straightforward to implement.
-There were no new Vulkan constructs to learn about.
-I got introduced to all of them at the very beginning when I was creating the simple triangle, and I kept re-using and recreating them for different features.
+The development journey so far was relatively smooth.
+There were no major obstacles being faced that I wasn't able to intuitively straightforwardly handle and resolve.
+Luckily, there were no new Vulkan constructs to learn about.
+I got introduced to the majority of them at the very beginning when I was creating the simple triangle, and I kept re-using and recreating them for different features.

 <br>
 ### **Implementing PBR** <br>